 Shae Dean, M.A.
 CCC-SLP, is an Assistant Professor Clinical Faculty in the Department of Communication Disorders.
 She received her Bachelor’s degree and a Master of Arts in Communication Disorders from Marshall University.
 Mrs. Dean joined the communication disorders faculty in August 2015 as a clinical faculty member to facilitate clinical education in the graduate program.
 Prior to joining the Marshall faculty, Mrs. Dean acquired 15 years of clinical experience in public schools, acute, skilled nursing, long term care, and home health settings.
 Mrs. Dean’s clinical focus is the preschool age population to include genetic and/or craniofacial abnormalities, autism spectrum disorders, as well as adults with neurological and swallowing deficits.

 Phone: (304) 696-2980

-Loukia Zikkos Dixon, M.A., CCC-S, is an assistant professor in the Marshall University Department of Communication Disorders.
+Loukia Zikkos Dixon, M.A., CCC-S, is an associate professor in the Marshall University Department of Communication Disorders.
 She has a diverse clinical background serving clients in evaluation and treatment and ranging in ages from infancy to geriatrics, in settings such as outpatient clinic, acute care/rehabilitation, long term care facilities, head start, elementary, middle, and high school, and home health.
 Teaching experiences include courses in phonetics, phonological processes and disorders, communication sciences, and diagnostic processes.
 She also provides clinical education to graduate students in the Marshall University Speech and Hearing Center, with clinical interests in diagnostic evaluations as well as speech sound disorders and dialectical differences particularly in English as a Second Language learners.

 Phone: (304) 696-3640